-While at the dentist last week, I was asked the usual questions, including, “Have you been flossing regularly?”
-This question triggered a memory of the dentist from over ten years ago.
-While admitting to the dentist that I often intended to floss, but rarely carried out my intention, she said:
+Last week, the dentist asked me the usual questions, including, "Have you been flossing regularly?"
+This triggered a 10-year old memory - while admitting to my childhood dentist that I often intended to floss, but rarely did, she said:

 "Flossing is really important to having healthy teeth.
 The food you eat will often get stuck between your teeth and if it remains there, it eventually turns into plaque which causes cavities.
 Think of the food as building little houses between your teeth.
 Your flossing acts as a tornado, swooping in to tear up the houses and protect your teeth from decay."

 In over twenty years of going to the dentist, that's the only advice I remember.
 With what I now understand about learning, it's not surprising that I haven't forgotten the flossing advice and I'll provide the reasons "why" below.

 While it's great I remembered the importance of flossing, it's unfortunate to think about how much good advice I've been given over the years only to end up forgetting because it wasn't delivered in an effective manner.